GCDigitalFellows/ArduinoTutorial/ArduinoTutorial.md

 # Activity: A Pseudo-Theremin!

-For this activity, we'll be following the tutorial on Adafruit's website: [https://learn.adafruit.com/adafruit-arduino-lesson-10-making-sounds/pseudo-theramin](https://learn.adafruit.com/adafruit-arduino-lesson-10-making-sounds/pseudo-theramin)
+There is a wide and wonderful world of Arduino tutorials out there, particularly as your projects develop in complexity.
+For this activity, let's pop over to [Adafruit](https://learn.adafruit.com/), which has a lively array of tutorials.
+A particular favorite is the "pseudo-theremin," which lets you make music by shifting the pitch of a piezo buzzer, depending on how much light a nearby sensor receives.

+The tutorial is located here: [https://learn.adafruit.com/adafruit-arduino-lesson-10-making-sounds/pseudo-theramin](https://learn.adafruit.com/adafruit-arduino-lesson-10-making-sounds/pseudo-theramin)

 **Supplies**